intel-analytics/ipex-llm/python/llm/example/transformers/transformers_int4/whisper/readme.md

 - `--repo-id-or-model-path REPO_ID_OR_MODEL_PATH`: argument defining the huggingface repo id for the Whisper model to be downloaded, or the path to the huggingface checkpoint folder.
 It is default to be `'openai/whisper-medium'`.
 - `--audio-file PATH_TO_THE_AUDIO_FILE`: argument defining the path of the audio file to be recognized.
 - `--language LANGUAGE`: argument defining language to be transcribed.
 It is default to be `english`.
-- `--chunk-length CHUNK_LENGTH`: argument defining The maximum number of chuncks of sampling_rate samples used to trim and pad longer or shorter audio sequences.
-It is default to be 30.
+- `--chunk-length CHUNK_LENGTH`: argument defining the maximum number of chuncks of sampling_rate samples used to trim and pad longer or shorter audio sequences.
+It is default to be 30, and chunk-length should not be larger than 30s for whisper model.
+- `--batch-size`: argument defining the batch_size of pipeline inference, it usually equals of length of the audio divided by chunk-length.
+It is default to be 2.

 > **Note**: When loading the model in 4-bit, BigDL-LLM converts linear layers in the model into INT4 format.
 In theory, a *X*B model saved in 16-bit will requires approximately 2*X* GB of memory for loading, and ~0.5*X* GB memory for further inference.
 >